-The National Railway infrastructure is managed for the state of Luxembourg by the Société Nationale des Chemins de Fer Luxembourgeois (hereinafter "CFL"), in accordance with the law of June 6, 2019.
+The National Railway infrastructure is managed for the state of Luxembourg by the Société Nationale des Chemins de Fer Luxembourgeois (hereinafter "CFL"), in accordance with the Grand Duchy regulation of the 6 November 2009 about the management contract of the railway infrastructure's approval and the collective convention on the building management dependent of the railsway infrastructure signed the 7th May 2009 between the State and the Société Nationale des Chemins de Fer Luxembourgeois. t.
 The CFL as Infrastructure manager is therefore, among other things, in charge of traffic regulations.